-Held no discussion with Israel on sending Indian workers to replace Palestinian labourers: Centre
+No discussion held with Israel on sending Indian workers to replace Palestinian labourers: Centre

 “Of course, on a larger perspective, India has been looking at labour mobility agreements around the world, so that our citizens get access to the global workplace, they are treated fairly, their rights are protected,” Bagchi said on Thursday.
 “If you are looking at any specific job opportunities, Indian citizens are free to go abroad and take job opportunities.
 So I am not going to comment on what the Israeli readout about the conversation is.”

-Since Israel’s war on Gaza began in October, in response to an attack by Palestinian militant group Hamas, the Israeli authorities has deported thousands of Palestinian workers.
+Since Israel’s war on Gaza began in October, in response to an attack by Palestinian militant group Hamas, the Israeli authorities have deported thousands of Palestinian workers.

 The Israeli construction industry has reportedly asked its government to allow companies to recruit one lakh Indian workers to replace the 90,000 Palestinians whose work permits have been cancelled since the conflict started.